Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain

 which is thermodynamically related to the temperature ($T$) and strain ($\varepsilon_{ij}$) derivative of the entropy ($S$). $C_{\varepsilon_{ij}}\,=\,-T\left(\frac{\partial S}{\partial T}\right)_{\varepsilon_{ij}}$ is the specific heat at constant strain.
 The ECE has recently emerged as a highly sensitive probe of symmetry breaking in quantum materials, enabled by recent advances in \textit{in situ}-tunable uniaxial pressure cells \cite{Hicks14,Ike18,Li22,Ye22,Gati23,Ye24,Liu24,Lieberich25}.
 Despite theoretical results showing the connection between ECE and the AM susceptibility \cite{Chakarborty2025,Steward25}, the ECE has not yet been experimentally explored in the context of the multipolar order of AMs.

-Here, we establish the sensitivity of the ECE to AM symmetries through experiments on MnF$_2$ combined with symmetry analysis, free energy modelling and density functional theory (DFT).
+Here, we establish the sensitivity of the ECE to AM symmetries through experiments on MnF$_2$ combined with symmetry analysis, free energy modeling and density functional theory (DFT).
 MnF$_2$ is particularly well suited for our study owing to its well-characterized magnetic order below the accessible transition temperature $T_c^{(0)}\,=\,67.5\,\mathrm{K}$~\cite{Erickson53,Morano24,Schweika02}, its known piezomagnetism \cite{Bor60,Bar88} reflecting the underlying spatial and spin symmetries, prior evidence of aspherical magnetization density around Mn ions \cite{Costa89}, and the recent observation of AM magnon splitting \cite{Faure25}.

-Our key result is the experimental identification of the predicted crossover lines in MnF$_2$ (see Fig.~\ref{fig:1}\,(c)).
+Our key result is the experimental identification of the predicted crossover lines in MnF$_2$ [see Fig.~\ref{fig:1}\,(c)].
 We complement this by identifying signatures of entropy accumulation in the vicinity of the transition temperature.
-Further, we show through DFT calculations that the observed thermodynamic response can be microscopically explained by a weakly spin–orbit-coupled AM insulator with a small degree of off-stoichiometry.
-Our results provide a roadmap for future thermodynamic investigations of strain-tuned AMs, in particular for experimental explorations of AM quantum criticality \cite{Steward25,Chakarborty2025} in both insulators and metals.
+Furthermore, we show through DFT calculations that the observed thermodynamic response can be microscopically explained by a weakly spin–orbit-coupled AM insulator with a small degree of off-stoichiometry.
+Our results provide a road map for future thermodynamic investigations of strain-tuned AMs, in particular for experimental explorations of AM quantum criticality \cite{Steward25,Chakarborty2025} in both insulators and metals.

-\textit{Results and Discussion - } In order to induce a $\varepsilon_{xy}$ strain experimentally, we apply a uniaxial stress along the crystallographic [110] direction, $\sigma_{110}$ (see Fig.~\ref{fig:2}\,(a)).
-Such a stress generates both the symmetry-breaking $\varepsilon_{xy}$ component and a fully symmetric component.
-With the knowledge of the Poisson's ratio, $\nu$, the symmetric component can be expressed in terms of $\varepsilon_{xy}$ (see SI, Sec.\,\ref{sec:strain-decomposition}).
-Importantly, for any generic symmetry of the order parameter, the symmetric strain can always shift $T_c^{(0)}$ linearly, as can $(\mu_0 H_z)^2$ (see SI, Sec.\,\ref{sec:strain-decomposition}).
+\textit{Results and discussion - } In order to induce a $\varepsilon_{xy}$ strain experimentally, we apply a uniaxial stress along the crystallographic [110] direction, $\sigma_{110}$ (see Fig.~\ref{fig:2}\,(a)).
+Such a stress generates both the symmetry-breaking $\varepsilon_{xy}$ component and a fully symmetric component, $1/2\left(\varepsilon_{xx}+\varepsilon_{yy}\right)$.
+Importantly, for any generic symmetry of the order parameter, the symmetric strain can always shift $T_c^{(0)}$ linearly, as can $(\mu_0 H_z)^2$ (see Supplemental Material~\cite{SI26} , Sec.\,\ref{sec:strain-decomposition}).
 Thus, the extended AM free energy, including all terms relevant for experiments under $\sigma_{110}$, reads as~\cite{Steward23,Steward25,Chakarborty2025}